This article is powered by EU Food Law – Published on 6 Jan 2020

 According to the EU General Food Law, safety requirements apply to all food business operators (FBOs) at all stages of production, processing and distribution of food and feed.

 Any FBO considering or having reason to believe that a food is unsafe should immediately initiate procedures to withdraw it from the market.
-But online platforms that act solely as third party service providers may not be considered as “food business operators” operating online, since they never own or/and physically handle food products.
+But online platforms that act solely as third-party service providers may not be considered “food business operators” operating online, since they never own or/and physically handle food products.

 In addition, the allocation of responsibilities is limited as information society services (ISS) are not obliged to take action until they are informed of any non-compliant offers made available by third parties via their platforms, which might jeopardize food safety.

 As a consequence, some products sold online regularly give rise to serious health concerns.